Orthogonal Adaptation for Modular Customization of Diffusion Models: Acknowledgements

 \section{Acknowledgements}

-We thank Sara Fridovich-Keil and Kamyar Salahi for fruitful discussions and pointers for evaluation metrics.
+We thank Youjin Song for developing the hugging-face demo, as well as Sara Fridovich-Keil and Kamyar Salahi for fruitful discussions and pointers for evaluation metrics.
 Po is supported by the Stanford Graduate Fellowship.
 This project was in part supported by Samsung and Stanford HAI. {

 }

 \maketitlesupplementary